 3. Polish up your online appearance

 One thing I see a lot of entrepreneurs struggling with is having a messy online “appearance” for their business or brand.
-This is not the most important thing in your business, but it’s absolutely worth investing a bit of time in, especially now.
+This is not the most important thing in your business, but it’s absolutely worth investing a bit of time in.
 A little goes a LONG way.
 Basically, there should be consistency in terms of your photos, colours, and messaging wherever you’re showing up online.
-The goal is to create familiar touch points across all your digital channels, to help your clients feel like the process of connecting with you is seamless and clear.
+The goal is to create familiar touch points across all your digital channels.
+This helps your clients feel like the process of connecting with you is seamless and clear.

 Here are some ways to create a consistent online appearance: